gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 partially initialized by external users of their library.
-We propose that we repurpose the attribute `@frozen` for this purpose in all compilation modes since `@frozen` already has these implications when library evolution is enabled.
+We propose that we repurpose the attribute `@frozen` for this purpose in all compilation modes since `@frozen` already has these implications when library evolution is enabled (see ABI compatibility section below).

-In order to ensure that we are not introducing a new dialect into the language, we will change Swift's API checking capability to know that even when library evolution is disabled, a type marked with `@frozen` is not allowed to change its layout by reordering fields or inserting fields in between other fields.
-This will ensure that library authors have a mechanism to know that an API incompatibility has been introduced and a semver major version increment is necessary to inform downstream users of the library.
+In order to ensure that we are not introducing a new dialect into the language, we will define `@frozen` to have the same properties when library evolution is disabled that it has when library evolution is enabled except that such a change is only considered to be an API break and thus require a semantic versioning major version increment.
+These are specifically that:

+1. A type's fields cannot be re-ordered.
+2. A stored property cannot be converted to a computed property or vis-a-versa.
+3. One cannot insert a new stored property in between two stored properties.

+In order to enforce this, we will teach Swift's API checker to know that a public type marked with `@frozen` has these restrictions without a semver bump.
 This is already able to be done in Xcode and support will be added into the Swift package manager for maintaining API stability json files.

 ## ABI compatibility